ClaudioESSilva/claudioessilva.github.io/content/post/2019-08-13-allow-sql-server-agent-jobs-management-for-non-sysadmins.md

 <h3>More examples on my GitHub</h3>

-If you want to leverage on the stored procedures that I have already created you can download them from <a href="https://github.com/ClaudioESSilva/SQLServer-PowerShell/tree/master/ManageAgentJobsNonsysAdmin">ManageAgentJobsNonsysAdmin folder on my GitHub repository</a>
+If you want to leverage on the stored procedures that I have already created you can download them from [ManageAgentJobsNonsysAdmin folder on my GitHub repository](https://github.com/ClaudioESSilva/SQLServer-PowerShell/tree/master/ManageAgentJobsNonsysAdmin)

 <h3>Giving permissions to the wrapper objects</h3>